permaweb/hb-os/README.md

   Initializes the build environment, creates directories, installs dependencies, downloads and extracts the SNP release tarball, and builds attestation server binaries and the digest calculator.

 - **setup_host**:
-  This target prepares the host machine for running virtualization with SEV-SNP features.
+  Prepares the host machine for running virtualization with SEV-SNP features.

 - **build_base_image**:
   Unpacks the kernel, builds the initramfs, creates the base VM image, and runs QEMU setup.